lkaihua/rednote-wiki/README.md

 # rednote-wiki

-RednoteWiki is a free wiki that helps Tiktok refugees learn to use RedNote, connect with the community, and embrace the culture.
+rednote wiki is a free wiki that helps Tiktok refugees learn to use rednote, connect with the community, and embrace the culture.

 https://rednotewiki.org